wescale/kubernetes-formation/Day-3/configMap&Secret/exercise-1/README.md

 # exercise-1: A secret and a configmap for a database.

-In this exercise, you will create a k8s secret as well as a k8s configmap to correctly configure a MariaDB databse.
+In this exercise, you will create a k8s secret as well as a k8s configmap to correctly configure a MariaDB database.

 # Secrets